tahoe-lafs/tahoe-lafs/docs/known_issues.rst

 those other files or directories to the author of the script, and if you have the ability to modify the contents of those files or directories, then that script could modify or delete those files or directories.

+This attack is known to be possible when an attacking tab or window could reach a tab or window containing a Tahoe URI by navigating back or forward in the history, either from itself or from any frame with a known name (as specified by the "target" attribute of an HTML link).
+It might be possible in other cases depending on the browser.

 *how to manage it*